540. Closing a Research Project Involving Human Participants

 - submitting of a Closure form at any time (preferred), or

-- selecting the Final Report option and submitting a Continuing Review form at the time of continuing review.
+- selecting the Final Report option and submitting a Continuing Review/Progress Report Form at the time of continuing review.

 Either form constitutes a final report for the project.